How to Recognize A Narcissistic Parent | 13 Common Signs

 Signs of a Manipulative and Narcissistic Parent

 How to know whether your parent is a narcissist?
 Let’s imagine it is your mother we talk about.
-Here are the 13 most common signs of manipulative / narcissistic parent.
+Here are the 13 most common signs of a manipulative/narcissistic parent.

 1) She Criticizes Everything You Say or Do